jeffawang/oscilloscope/README.md

 # oscilloscope

-This project is an experimental oscilloscope music renderer, using `wgpu` in rust and shaders in `wgsl`.
+This project is an experimental renderer for oscilloscope music, using `wgpu` in rust and shaders in `wgsl`.